sirhc/dotfiles/README.md

 For the plugins that aren't captured in [`.mrconfig`](zsh/dot-zshrc.d/plugins/.mrconfig) (i.e., those I copied from somewhere), this documents where they came from.
+Plugins I wrote or maintain myself are not listed here.

 | Plugin | Source |
 | ------ | ------ |